blold/help-center/docs/3_Making Deposits/README.md

 ## 2.2 Deposit Crypto

 The exact steps for depositing crypto assets will vary depending on which coin you are depositing and which wallet you are using.
-We recommend that you take into account any known "security best practices" when considering your choice of wallet and storage of your secret keys, passwords, "seed phrase" etc.
+We recommend that you research the current best security practices when considering your choice of wallet and storage of your secret keys, passwords, "seed phrase" etc.

 * To begin the deposit please go to the  **DEPOSITS**  page and select  **Cryptocurrency**  as shown below.